YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Setup

 \subsection{Datasets}

-This study aims to conduct in-depth benchmark research and assess the YOLO algorithms provided by the Ultralytics library.
+This study conducts in-depth benchmark research and assesses the YOLO algorithms provided by the Ultralytics library.
 The main goal is to provide a thorough and comparative analysis of these models and explain their strengths, deficiencies, and possible applications.